 - API integrations.
 Some technical skills are needed to integrate a chatbot into your website or app, especially if it is custom-built.
 What’s more, if you would like to integrate a chatbot with daily use software like custom CRM, and ERP, it may be difficult without professional help.

-Off-the-shelf chatbots provide a limited scope of features and are mostly designed to do only the most basic functions.
+Off-the-shelf chatbots provide a limited functionality.
 These platforms can be used to collect contacts, answer FAQs, navigate through the website, show the nearest store, and connect to a human agent.

 If you haven't found the solution that fits most of your needs, you’ll need help from professional developers.

 Custom development is used to create a chatbot from scratch.
 Your chatbot will be designed according to your requirements, written with one of the programming languages (for example, PHP), integrated with messenger or website, and hosted on a rented server.

 Advantages of custom chatbot development